Lorena591/EMI-Experimental-Temperature-Variations/README.md

 The aluminum beam was placed inside a thermal chamber from the brand Thermotron S-Series to simulate ambient temperature variations.
 This beam was positioned on a foam layer to simulated a free-free boundary condition.
 Geometric and material properties of the piezoelectric transducer and the beam at 24°C are presented in the tables below.

+Geometric and material properties of the PSI-5H4E piezoelectric transducer at 24°C.
 | Property | Symbol | Value |
 | -- | -- | -- |
 | Length | 𝐿𝑝 | 13 mm|